njchen8/Cal-Hacks/sentiment-event/backend/README.md

 ## API Server

-Launch the FastAPI server to expose an HTTP endpoint that mirrors the CLI workflow:
+Launch the FastAPI server to expose an HTTP endpoint that reports stored tweet counts for each keyword (and optionally refreshes via the CLI workflow):

 ```powershell
 uvicorn app.api:app --host 0.0.0.0 --port 8000